-On my last night in Dubrovnik, I wanted to do something extraordinary for dinner to top off the fantastic vacation I was having with my husband in Croatia.
+On my last night in Dubrovnik, I wanted to do something extraordinary for dinner to top off the fantastic vacation I was having with my husband in Croatia and Bosnia & Herzegovina.
 He and I vacation together regularly, but honestly, this was the best trip we have taken together in a very long time.

 I remembered reading a National Geographic article about a family that cooks and invites others to eat dinner with them in the wife’s childhood Croatian home.
 And I recalled my friends at JayWay Travel include these types of authentic experiences as part of their custom Croatia vacation packages.
 I felt like this would be the perfect last night for us to have a meal together.
 Truthfully, we had dinner at some of the most incredible places almost every night of our 10-day trip to Croatia and Bosnia.
 So I appreciate the fact that this style of dinner would be the icing on the cake for the best trip ever to end in authenticity!

 Meeting the Local Family

 Taking an Uber to the Papak’s upstairs home on Bana Josipa Jelacica Street was easy to get to from our Airb&b in Dubrovnik.
 As soon as I step out of the car, there was Marija peering down the steps, looking and waving at us.
 Then out stepped her husband Zlatko behind her and with his hand, he gestured for us to come up.
 So we began to climb the few stairs it took to get to their open courtyard-style backyard where dinner was to be served.
 Her gorgeously displayed outdoor wooden table was ready and waiting for us and the other eight or so guests to arrive.